NAD Kotha Road

-NAD X Road, or NAD Kotha Road, is one of the major junctions and commercial centers in Visakhapatnam, India.
+NAD Kotha Road, or NAD X Road, is one of the major junctions and commercial centers in Visakhapatnam, India.
 It is named for the Naval Armament Depot.
 The Naval Armament Depot and (NSTL) Naval Science and Technological Laboratories is located here.

 Commerce

-NAD X Road is a busy commercial hub in Visakhapatnam.
-The NAD X Road Bus Stand, termed the "floating population", attracts migrants from the rest of the country.
+NAD Kotha Road is a busy commercial hub in Visakhapatnam.
+The NAD Kotha Road Bus Stand, termed the "floating population", attracts migrants from the rest of the country.
 It has many shops catering to the needs of its residents.
-Major apparel stores including Raymond, Reebok, and Nike have branches here.
-Major automobile companies like Maruti and Hero Honda hold potential outlets here.